What is a Roth IRA?

 With a Traditional IRA, penalty free withdrawals don’t start until the age of 59 and ½.

 At the end of the day, which retirement plan you use is entirely your own decision.
 When it comes to your savings, you must be your own advocate.
 Make sure to properly research all the options available to you before making this big decision.
+We made a quick IRA checklist to help out.

 When it comes to retirement, the earlier you start the more savings you will have.
 Compounding interest is a powerful thing, time is of the essence.
 Don’t put it off until some other time, secure your future as soon as possible.